 The goal of scaling “DevOps” for the enterprise is to prioritize and optimize deployment pipelines and reduce lead times to deliver better business outcomes.
 Creating new and optimizing existing deployment pipelines in large IT organizations is key to improving their efficiency and effectiveness in delivering software at the speed that the business requires.

 Every enterprise IT organization is unique in that it will have different bottlenecks and constraints in its deployment pipelines.
-I recommend conducting a value stream mapping exercise to identify specific problem areas.
+I recommend conducting a value stream mapping and value stream management exercise to identify specific problem areas.
 “Starting and Scaling DevOps in the Enterprise” , by Gary Gruver is a great book and provides a good framework for getting started.
 The following are the some of the most common areas found that generate the longest lead times:

 DevOps culture strives to break down the organizational silos and transition more to product teams.
 This is because the current silo’d organizational structure provides headwinds to the objective of short lead times and continuous flow.
 Organizational silos are artifacts of the industrial era designed specifically for “Batch and Queue” processing which drives up lead times with handoffs from one team or organization to another.
 Each handoff is potentially a queue in itself.
 Resolving ambiguities require additional communication between teams and can result in significant delays, high costs, and failed releases.

 You need to strive to reduce the number of handoffs by automating a significant portion of the work and enabling the teams to continuously work on creating customer value – the faster the flow, the better the quality, resulting in lower lead times.